 We are truly sorry for what happened to children in our care in the past and the consequences for their adult lives.
 While we cannot right those wrongs, we want everyone who is eligible for compensation to get it.

 If this applies to you, you can apply no matter how long ago the abuse or fear of abuse happened.

 Visit the Redress Scheme website to find out more.

 Get advice and support

-If you feel anxious or upset by any of the issues talked about in the public hearing, you can speak to a qualified social worker on Lambeth Council’s new dedicated IICSA helpline.
+If you feel anxious or upset by any of the issues talked about in the public hearing, you can speak to a qualified social worker on Lambeth Council’s dedicated Lambeth Abuse Inquiry Support Helpline.

 The helpline is available Monday to Friday from 9am to 5pm.
 Call: 0207 926 9557

 This helpline service will offer you support, advice and guidance:

 Help for survivors of abuse in Lambeth to find out more about compensation via the Lambeth Redress scheme, if they haven’t already been offered help.